apnadkarni/tcl-utf8proc/README.md

 or `NFKD` as specified by the Unicode standard and defaults to `NFC`.
 The `-profile` option has the same semantics as that in Tcl's `encoding` command but will only accept `strict` (default) and `replace` as valid values.

-### build-info
-The `build-info` command returns build information for the extension in the same form as the Tcl `tcl::build-info` command.

 ### pkginfo
 The `pkginfo` command is analogous to the `tcl::pkginfo` command.
 Supported